mubbie/mubbie.github.io/_posts/2025-02-08-big-as-the-super-bowl.md

 Offensive formations dictate the alignment of players on the field.
 Common formations include:

-- [**I-Formation:**](https://www.football-tutorials.com/i-formation-offense-101/) Features a fullback and a halfback lined up directly behind the quarterback, ideal for power running plays.
+- [**I-Formation:**](https://www.football-tutorials.com/i-formation-offense-101/) Features a fullback and a halfback lined up directly behind the quarterback, ideal for powering running plays.
-- [**Shotgun Formation:**](https://americanfootball.fandom.com/wiki/Shotgun_Formation) Positions the quarterback several yards behind the center, providing a better vantage point for passing plays.
+- [**Shotgun Formation:**](https://americanfootball.fandom.com/wiki/Shotgun_Formation) This formation positions the quarterback several yards behind the center, providing a better vantage point for passing plays.
 - [**Singleback Formation:**](https://www.xsosfootball.com/singleback-formation-sets/) Utilizes a lone running back, allowing for a balanced attack with multiple receiving options.

 [Personnel packages](https://www.viqtorysports.com/what-does-21-11-personnel-mean-in-football/) refer to the combination of running backs, tight ends, and wide receivers on the field.
 For example, a "21" personnel package includes two running backs and one tight end.
 Varying these packages keeps the defense guessing and can create mismatches.